KauanR/statistics-calculator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 The usage is pretty straightforward, just enter the numbers (whole or decimal) in the field at the top of the page and click on 'Calcular'.
-It is also possible to use randomly generated numbers using the 'Generate random numbers' button.
+It is also possible to use randomly generated numbers using the 'Gerar números aleatórios' button.

 <!-- LICENSE -->
 ## License